ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 ## FileNet Integration

-Filenet is an easy to use web client for content management.
+FileNet is a powerful enterprise content management system.
 Connected to IBM  Navigator it provides users with a web console for working with content that is stored on IBM Content Manager, IBM Content Manager OnDemand, or IBM FileNet® Content Manager repositories.

-Do the following steps to set up an IBM® Content Navigator integration:
+Do the following steps to set up an IBM® Content Navigator (with FileNet) integration:

 1. Click **Connections** on the toolbar
 2. Go to **New Connection** and select **FileNet**